yunjooh/psm-with-gain-score/README.md

 3. **Assumption diagnostics**
    - Keep the `matched_df` object from the main analysis in memory.
    - Load earlier-wave achievement (`m_s_1_subset`) and run `source("assumption_check.R")`.
-The script regresses Grade 2 and Grade 3 scores on Grade 1 scores plus treatment, then bootstraps the ratio of pre/post slope coefficients to ensure similar pre-trends between treated and control groups.
+The script regresses Wave 2 and Wave 3 scores on Wave 1 scores plus treatment, then bootstraps the ratio of pre/post slope coefficients to ensure similar trends between Wave 2 and Wave 3 achievements.

 4. **Sensitivity analysis**
    - `source("dt_sensitivity.R")` to rebuild the merged files with alternative treatment coding (e.g., explicit handling of neutral EdTech responses) and re-export them as `*_final_df_345`.